HandsOnDataViz/book/docs/HandsOnDataViz.md

 support and collaboration with people using a less-awesome application in your local setting.[5]

-Now that you understand the factors driving our decisions, in the next section you’ll see an overview of our tool recommendations, with a quick description and link to the chapter where we introduce each of them.
+Now that you’ve considered different factors behind tool decisions, in the next section you’ll see an overview of our recommendations for readers of this book, with a quick description and link to the chapter where we introduce each of them.

 Our Recommended Tools
 ---------------------